dedeibel/clojure-cheatsheets/src/clj-jvm/README.markdown

 [clojure github]: http://clojure.github.com
 [clojuredocs]: http://clojuredocs.org

-The cheat sheet generated is currently specific to Clojure 1.3 and 1.4.
+The cheat sheet generated is currently specific to Clojure versions 1.3 through 1.5.1, with new symbols added in Clojure 1.4 and 1.5 marked with "(1.4)" or "(1.5)".
 At some point it will likely be easier to simply change this program as desired for later versions of Clojure, rather than try to have the same program able to generate cheatsheets for too many Clojure versions.

 # Generating cheat sheet files